openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

       This is considered to be an edge case and highly unlikely.
       Prometheus alerts for this edge case will be added.

+###### Node memory reduction

+Swap (with wasp or kube swap) are mechanisms in order to increase the virtual address space, this is required in order to reduce the likelihood for workloads to OOM significantly.

+Besides _increasing_ the virtual address space, there are two mechanisms which help to reduce the memory footprint of a workload.

+They are not being discussed in depth here, but are mentioned, as they help to reduce or avoid memory pressure, which in turn leads less usage of swap.

+The mechanisms are:
+* _Free Page Reporting ([FPR])_ - A mechanism to free memory on the
+  hypervisor side if it is not used by the guest anymore.
+* _Kernel Samepage Merging ([KSM])_ - A mechanism to merge/deduplicate
+  memory pages with the same content.
+This is particularly helpful in situations where similar guests are running on a hypervisor.
+  It has however some security implications.

 ##### Differences between Technology Preview vs GA

 |                              | TP            | GA                 |